 - 1. Program Refactoring: refactoring is a controlled transformation technique for improving the design of an existing code base.
-Its essence is applying a series of small behavior-preserving transformations. - 2.
+Its essence is applying a series of small behaviour-preserving transformations. - 2.
 Program Specialization/Partial Evaluation: Partial evaluation is a transformation technique in which a program is specialized to a part of the input that is known statically (at specialization time), where the specialized program may be much faster than the general one. - 3.
 Program Optimization: A program optimization is a transformation that improves the run-time and/or space performance of a program.
 Examples of optimization are program fusion, inlining, constant propagation, common-subexpression elimination, and dead code elimination. - 4.
 Program Testing: Testing is an important process that is performed to support quality assurance.
 These activities consist of designing test cases, executing the software with those test cases, and examining the results produced by those executions.

 - 5. Program Slicing: program slicing is the computation of the set of source code program statements, the source program slice, that may affect the values at some point of interest. - 6.
 Program Debugging and Fault Localization: Program debugging is a methodical process of finding and reducing the number of defects (or faults) in software.
 Automatic fault localization techniques aid developers/testers to pinpoint the root cause of software faults, thereby reducing the debugging effort. - 7.
 Software Metrics: Software metrics are used to indicate the complexity of a program.
 Software metrics measure measures program sizes, cohesion, number of linearly independent paths through a program's source code, etc. - 8.
-Document Analysis and Transformation: Techniques for analysis and transformation of documents, described via Extensible Markup Languages like XML, plays an important role in the exchange of a wide variety of such documents on the Web. - 9.
-Generative Programming: The purpose of generative programming is to replace manual search, transformation/adaptation, and assembly of components with the automatic generation of needed components on demand. - 10.
-Reverse Engineering: The goal of reverse engineering is to infer a high-level specification (like, for example, the program data flow, the GUI behavioural model of an interactive application, the program documentation, etc) from a low-level program.
+Document Analysis and Transformation: Techniques for analysis and transformation of documents, described via Extensible Markup Languages like XML, plays an important role in the exchange of a wide variety of such documents on the Web. - Generative Programming: The purpose of generative programming is to replace manual search, transformation/adaptation, and assembly of components with the automatic generation of needed components on demand. - 10.
+Reverse Engineering: The goal of reverse engineering is to infer a highlevel specification (like, for example, the program data flow, the GUI behavioural model of an interactive application, the program documentation, etc) from a low-level program. - 11.
+Model-Driven Software Development (MDSD): MDSD aims to guide the development of software through models, that is, high level specifications of the program to be built.
+Unfortunately, in many cases such models do not exist, and thus model inference can also be applied, not to support software development, but to support software maintenance and evolution.